clauswilke/dataviz/docs/notes.md

 #. **Figure titles**
   Discusses when to use and not to use figure titles.
 For captioned figures, the titles are normally the first thing shown in the caption, and thus are not shown on top of the figure.

-#. **Choosing colorblind-friendly color scales**\*
-  Explains what color choices can and cannot be seen by people with colorblindness, and also introduces the three basic types of color scales: qualitative, directional, diverging.
-Material on diverging color scales is not yet written.

 #. **Effective use of color in figures**
   Covers basic concepts of color use, as a tool to highlight, as a tool to distinguish, and as a tool to represent a value.
+Introduces the three basic types of color scales: qualitative, directional, diverging.

+#. **Choosing colorblind-friendly color scales**\*
+  Explains what color choices can and cannot be seen by people with colorblindness.

 #. **Redundant coding**\*
   Explains how to make sure that key information in the figure is provided in multiple, reduant ways, for example through color and location or color and direct labeling.